 Warriors.
 Every single one of them.

-However, even with terms like “hybrid learning”, “distance learning“, and “blended learning” being used to describe what these teachers were doing, most that I spoke with were NOT implementing true versions of these models.
+However, even with terms like “hybrid learning”, “distance learning“, and “blended learning” used to describe what these teachers were doing, most of those I spoke with were NOT implementing true versions of these models.

 Why?
 Because most of them weren’t trained in how they *actually* worked.
-These models should be no more difficult to plan than a traditional lesson and, as can be argued, are easier to implement.
+These models should be no more difficult to plan than a traditional lesson and, as some argue, are easier to implement.

-If that wasn’t your experience (I see you), please read on to not only understand the difference but to begin piecing together how to do this properly in your classroom.
+If that wasn’t your experience (I see you), please read on not only to understand the difference but also to begin piecing together how to do this properly in your classroom.

 What does blended learning mean?

-On a basic level, most people understand that blended learning means a mix of instruction both inside the classroom and out.
+On a basic level, most people understand that blended learning means a mix of instruction both inside and outside the classroom.
 This includes a model that is technology-infused.
 While schools have had computer labs since the 1990s and have relied on the internet for some time, there hasn’t been a “blend” of instruction that gives students both control and choice when it comes to their learning.

-It might seem strange after decades of education to hear the necessity of giving students control and choice in their learning.
-However, with Generation Z in the classroom, also known as the “YouTube Generation”, and their younger counterparts Generation Alpha right behind them, it is imperative to amend our schools with the times that make certain that these youngest generations of learners is being reached on the level that suits them best.
+It might seem strange, after decades of education, to hear about the necessity of giving students control and choice in their learning.
+However, with Generation Z in the classroom, also known as the “YouTube Generation”, and their younger counterparts Generation Alpha right behind them, it is imperative to adapt our schools to the times that make certain that these youngest generations of learners are being reached on the level that suits them best.

 Therefore, the model of true blended learning gives an element of learning online, not just the completion of assignments.
-There is actual instruction taking place at the pace of the individual student.
+There is actual instruction taking place at the individual student’s pace.
 A technology-rich lesson may use technology, but all students are expected to work on the same assignment in the same way.
 When the lesson is truly blended, they determine how, where, and when they dive in.

 Without this very specific element, there is no differentiation from in-class, direct instruction.
-Blended learning is not just using tech tools outside of the classroom but giving the student individualized freedom to not just learn content, but also develop personalized mannerisms to instruction.
+Blended learning is not just using tech tools outside the classroom, but also giving students individualized freedom to not just learn content but also develop personalized approaches to instruction.

 Helping with Differentiation for Students

 We know we are told that we need to differentiate for all students.
 This is a great way to have that happen.
 Students can work on their learning goals and needs at their own pace.
 They can pause, refresh, and move quickly through content as is appropriate for their own needs.
 They might find that they learn better in the morning or perhaps in the evening.
 Maybe there is a certain way they want to investigate a topic.
-Several variables can be considered that are personalized to the student and do not affect their overall outcomes in terms of the teacher’s concern.
+Several variables can be considered, personalized to the student, that do not affect their overall outcomes in terms of the teacher’s concern.

 We all have our own learning needs, and we’re told that educators should be able to cater to their teaching styles to meet each student where they need it.
-This is a great way for teachers not only to differentiate content but also to create an environment of personalization in the classroom.
+This is a great way for teachers not only to differentiate content but also to create a personalized classroom environment.
 As students explore topics at their own pace, pause when needed, or work through things as quickly as necessary; differentiating becomes more than just splitting up the room by ability levels: there are several variables involved here which can include time preference (morning person? evening?), a preferred mode of exploration (online/novels), etc., all tailored specifically towards what works best for them!

 This helps immensely with instruction in the brick-and-mortar classroom.
-Having them complete specific learning objectives at home using the blended learning model, gives more time for deeper analysis, hands-on instruction, and other such intricacies when together in the classroom.
+Having them complete specific learning objectives at home using the blended learning model frees up time for deeper analysis, hands-on instruction, and other intricacies when together in the classroom.

 Teachers need to be flexible with their students.
 When they realize that every student is different, it can make a huge difference in the classroom and learning environment for all learners.
-Students have many ways of approaching topics, which may not suit your teaching style or methods but will better serve them as an individual learner who has his/her own strengths and weaknesses.
+Students have many ways of approaching topics, which may not suit your teaching style or methods, but will better serve them as individual learners who has his/her own strengths and weaknesses.

 The key element of the Blended Learning Classroom

-The key element of the blended learning approach is that both the in-class activities and out-of-class assignments work together and integrate to move the curriculum further.
+The key element of the blended learning approach is that both in-class activities and out-of-class assignments work together to advance the curriculum.
 This goes beyond traditional homework.
-With a traditional model, homework is assigned to merely reinforce what is done in the classroom.
-There has been a lot of research in the past several years that question whether or not this specific model of homework is effective at all.
+With a traditional model, homework is assigned merely to reinforce what is done in the classroom.
+There has been a lot of research in the past several years that questions whether or not this specific model of homework is effective at all.

-The key to this is to be certain that there are data points that can be tracked during the out-of-classroom assignments.
-This way not only can a teacher prepare for in-class activities based on that data, but it is easy for them to track progress and help steer each student in the direction that they need to be headed.
+The key is to ensure there are data points that can be tracked during out-of-classroom assignments.
+This way, not only can a teacher prepare in-class activities based on that data, but it is also easy for them to track progress and help steer each student in the direction they need to be headed.

-This is not only helpful for students to get the individual attention that they may need, but it allows teachers to push their learning as well.
+This is not only helpful for students to get the individual attention they may need, but also allows teachers to push their learning.

 This constant interaction between teachers and students is what makes learning effective and memorable in the long run.
-It creates both an environment and reciprocal relationships in the classroom that have the students excited to learn and come to your classroom every day.
+It creates both an environment and reciprocal relationships in the classroom that excite students to learn and come to your classroom every day.

-This may sound simple, but it requires a lot of work and critical thinking to make it a reality.
-You need to plan out and think through every step of what the students are doing out-of-classroom as well as how you can use that data to better prepare your classroom activities.
+This may sound simple, but it requires considerable work and critical thinking to make it a reality.
+You need to plan and think through every step of what students are doing outside the classroom, as well as how you can use that data to better prepare your classroom activities.
 However, once you understand the process, it can be argued that it is less work to coordinate with much bigger outcomes.

 How does blended learning work?